bluedata-katacoda/katacoda-scenarios/CDH_upgrade_scenario/step6.md

 <strong>"A docker file is a text file that the Docker engine understands to automatically build an image by reading the file.
 The Dockerfile consists of all the commands a user would call to assemble the desired image."</strong>
 <br>
 <br>
-Let’s go ahead and create a Dockerfile file in image/centos path so remove the folder which contain Dockerfile
+Let’s go ahead and create a Dockerfile file in image/centos path so remove the folder which contain older Dockerfile
 <br>
 <br>`rm -rf image`{{execute}}
 <br>